-The Institute began providing basic criminal procedure training for each class at the West Virginia State Police Academy in calendar year 2005 and assisted in revision of that part of the curriculum.
-In 2020 the Institute trained 179 basic officers and cadets at a rate of 48 hours per academy class resulting in 8,592 class hours on a per hour per student basis.
-Critique and evaluation forms indicate an over 98% satisfaction rate for these courses.
+The Institute began providing basic criminal procedure training for each class at the West Virginia State Police Academy in 2005 and assisted in development of several revisions of that part of the curriculum since.
+In 2021 the Institute trained 209 basic officers and cadets at a rate of 96 hours per academy class resulting in 20,064 class hours on a per hour per student basis.
+Critiques and evaluations indicate a high satisfaction rate for these courses.